TisaneFruitRouge/renty/src/renty/README.md

 - `account` - Handles authentication providers and credentials
 - `verification` - Manages email verification tokens

+/!\ You can modify the `user` and `session` tables as you see fit, but you have to add the new fields manually when you instanciate better-auth.

 To sync Better-Auth tables with your database:

 1. Ensure your database connection is configured in `.env`